-Provisio n Comment Consistent?
-(4) A Pla nning Proposal must include provis sions that encourage the provision of housing g that will: a) broaden the choice of building types and locations available in the housing market, and The Planning Proposal seeks to permit medium and high density residential development in an urban environment which provides a substantial broadening of the existing local housing market which is predominately detached and attached dwellings.
+Provision Comment Consistent?
+(4) A Pla housing anning Proposal must inclue g that will: de provisions that encourage the pro ovision of a) broaden the choice of building types and locations available in the housing market, and The Planning Proposal seeks to permit medium and high density residential development in an urban environment which provides a substantial broadening of the existing local housing market which is predominately detached and attached dwellings.
 Yes b) make more efficient use of existing infrastructure and services, and The proposal will make more efficient use of existing infrastructure and services as it would increase residential and business development around existing transport corridors, particularly Victoria Road.
 Yes c) reduce the consumption of land for housing and associated urban development on the urban fringe, and The Planning Proposal seeks to regenerate an existing brownfield precinct into a mixed business and housing precinct which supports consolidated urban growth and minimises the need for new housing growth on the urban fringe.
 Yes d) be of good design.
 The Planning Proposal and indicative master plan sets out design principles which promote a well-designed urban environment.
+Yes (5) A Pla anning Proposal must, in rel ation to land to which this direction applies: a) contain a requirement that residential development is not permitted until land is adequately serviced (or arrangements satisfactory to the council, or other appropriate authority, have been made to service it), and Yes b) not contain provisions which will reduce the permissible residential density of land.
+The Planning Proposal increases the capacity of the precinct to accommodate residential dwellings in a sustainable manner.
 Yes